 To determine if you’re eligible, the government will consider your age, residency status, income and assets.
 There are some clear and simple guidelines that determine your eligibility and how much you can get.
 To get you started, here’s a rundown of the Age Pension rates.

 How much does the Age Pension pay?

 Your level of income and the value of your assets affect the payment rate of your pension.
-There are different Age Pension rates for singles, couples and homeowners.
+There are different Age Pension rates for singles, couples, and homeowners.

-If you’re in a couple, how your relationship is defined – married, separated or living with a de facto partner – may also affect your payment rate.
+If you’re in a couple, whether you’re married, separated, or living with a de facto partner can also affect your payment rate.

-Generally, the Department of Human Services will consider you to be in a couple if you’re married, in a registered relationship, or in a de facto relationship2.
+Generally, Services Australia will consider you to be in a couple if you’re married, in a registered relationship, or in a de facto relationship2.